Primitive Reflex Integration Case Studies

 Mom and child were coached through rhythmic movements, reflex movement patterns for FPR, Moro, TLR, ATNR, STNR, Spinal Galant and Babinski [from the Brain and Sensory Foundations course].
 They were asked to perform RM as tolerated especially before bedtime.
 The child was not able to do them on her own so mom was asked to do passive RM to start.
 The reflex exercises were asked to be done 2-3 times a day, every day.
 The family was very compliant with completing the reflex patterns.
 The family was given a log sheet to use.

-Next, we did specific reflex patterns for the retained core reflexes and play tasks.
+We did specific reflex patterns from the course for the retained core reflexes and play tasks.
 These would be looked at and changed or altered each time I met with them.
-As well as rhythmic movement on her back.
-After about 3 weeks the child was able to do rhythmic movement on her own.
+After about 3 weeks the child was able to do the rhythmic movements on her own.
+We also used the 5-Step Balance process [from the Brain and Sensory Foundations course] to help with her goal of being able to walk to dance class on her own.
+Each time we did, she was much more at ease and didn’t need as much encouragement.

 Her voice is louder and she sounds more confident in what she says.
 The family did not change anything else during this time.
 Integrating the reflexes was able to calm her brainstem down so she can more fully engage in her life.
 It was amazing to me that just doing reflex exercises could have such a tremendous change in a child’s life.

 *Disclaimer: The activities in the Brain and Sensory Foundations curriculum make use of the natural processes of neuroplasticity and development that are innately wired in the design of human beings to promote maturity and function.
 These activities appear to calm, organize, and mature the neuro-sensory-motor systems just as we see in the healthy development of human infants.
-Individual results may vary, and we do not claim to offer a cure for any specific condition or disorder.
+Individual results may vary, and we do not claim to offer a diagnosis or cure for any specific condition or disorder.
 The Brain and Sensory Foundations activities appear to improve overall functioning resulting in measurable improvements for a range of conditions as demonstrated in over 1800 case studies from participants.